Legendary actress and singer Doris Day dead at 97

 Day herself was no Doris Day, by choice and by hard luck.

-In “Pillow Talk,” released in 1959 and her first of three films with Rock Hudson, she proudly caught up with what she called “the contemporary in me.”
+In her Oscar-nominated role in 1959’s “Pillow Talk,” the first of her three films with Rock Hudson, she proudly caught up with what she called “the contemporary in me.”
 Her 1976 tell-all book, “Doris Day: Her Own Story,” chronicled her money troubles and three failed marriages, contrasting with the happy publicity of her Hollywood career.

 “I have the unfortunate reputation of being Miss Goody Two-Shoes, America’s Virgin, and all that, so I’m afraid it’s going to shock some people for me to say this, but I staunchly believe no two people should get married until they have lived together,” she wrote.

+Designer Stella McCartney, an animal rights advocate, responded to Day’s death Monday by tweeting: “The one, the only, the woman who inspired so much of what I do...
+Doris Day I love you, my calamity Jane.
+An iconic woman who I was hugely honoured to meet and share precious moments with.
+Rest in peace.”

-Born to a music teacher and a housewife, she had dreamed of a dance career, but at age 12, she suffered a crippling accident: a car she was in was hit by a train and her leg was badly broken.
+Born to a music teacher and a housewife in Cincinnati, she had dreamed of a dance career, but at age 12 suffered a crippling accident: A car she was in was hit by a train and her leg was badly broken.
 Listening to the radio while recuperating, she began singing along with Ella Fitzgerald, “trying to catch the subtle ways she shaded her voice, the casual yet clean way she sang the words.”

 A marriage at 17 to trombonist Al Jorden ended when, she said, he beat her when she was eight months pregnant.
 She gave birth to her son, Terry, in early 1942.
 Her second marriage also was short-lived.
 She returned to Les Brown’s band after the first marriage broke up.